hapm/test/README.md

 The ExceptionMatcher is used to test your code for throwing expected Exceptions for given values.
 To create one, you can use the [Matchers.throwsEx(...)](src/main/java/de/hapm/test/Matchers.java#L13) method.
-Here is a little example of how it can look like:
+Here is a little example of what it can look like:

 ```java
 import static org.junit.Assert.*;